WillTKaufhold1/will_oxdna_vmd/README.md

 The general principle is to use DNAnalysis to generate an energy file detailing pairwise energies as a function of trajectory time, then use this energy file to construct a PSF. vmd can then read the PSF with which contains bond connectivity, and also read a converted xyz file which contains positional information.
 To trick vmd into color coding energies, the energy values are hidden in the charge attribute of the PSF.

+In the src directory, running the RUN.sh followed by the location of the the trajectory file and topology file should generate the relevant PSF files and XYZ files.
+Since energy is also generated, the input file which was used to run oxDNA is also needed.

+The XYZ files are placed in 1.traj-xyz-generation directory, and the PSF files are placed in the 3.psf-generation directory.

+## Example

+The example trajectory contains a short trajectory, with relevant PSF files.
+To look at the HB energy distribution,  run "vmd traj-HB.psf test.xyz", which should load the molecule.
+Subsequently in the vmd visualization menu, the color by section should be set to charge.
+For each PSF, coloring by strand is also possible.
+To do this, change the color by section to resid.